 Jabu Nadia Newman and Niccolò Masini are the winners of the second edition of the VAA-Video Art Awards, the prize for video artists created by the Luigi Di Sarro Center and realized with the support of the Italian Cultural Institute of Pretoria, of the International Short Short Film Festival Lovere and Rainbow Media NPO.
-The Awards Ceremony took place last night (2019, May 14) at the Labia Theatre, in Cape Town.
+The Awards Ceremony took place (2019, May 14) at the Labia Theatre, in Cape Town.

 Jabu Nadia Newman and Niccolò Masini are the two young artists who won the trip-prize offered by the Video Art Awards, the competition for young talents of the moving image that is now in its second year edition between Italy and South Africa.
 Masini is in Cape Town till the 18th of May and Newman will participate in the Italian short film festival on Lake Iseo next September (24-28).

 Niccolò Masini, studies at the IED in Milan and then he graduated in Audio Visual Arts at the GERRIT RIETVELD ACADEMIE in Amsterdam.
 Masini is a multidisciplinary artist who carries out research in the field of ability to express in space-time and works both as an illustrator and as a graphic designer and artist between Genoa, his hometown, and Montreal, Canada.
 He won the VAA Award with “White Time”.